yasminaly/restaurant-website/README.md

 In class, during week 15, we’ll be testing everybody’s website in different browsers to make sure they look good.

-**You’ll be required to submit screenshots for your website for every browser listed.**
+*You’ll be required to submit screenshots for your website for every browser listed.*

+**When I’m grading the websites I’ll be using a random browser to view your site.**

 ### 4. Request for grade